 11. HOW TO COMPLAIN

 In the first instance you should direct any complaints or concerns you may have in relation to data protection to email@example.com.
-If you are not satisfied with our response you are entitled to complain to the following national data protection agencies.
+If you are not satisfied with our response you are entitled to complain to the competent national data protection agency in your jurisdiction.